tetrasurfaces/KappashaOS/greenpaper.md

 - **Software License (AGPL-3.0)**: Free to use, modify, share.
 Derivatives must be open-source, including network services.
 No warranty, use at your risk.
 See <https://www.gnu.org/licenses/agpl-3.0.html>.
 - **Hardware License (Apache 2.0 with xAI Amendments)**: Moto_pixel and interfaces for non-hazardous use only.
 Tendon load <20%, gaze <30s (ISO 9241-5).
 Real-time safety checks logged.
 Revocable for unethical use (e.g., surveillance, human rights abuse, discriminatory profiling, forced labor).
 Docs open post-private phase.
 See <http://www.apache.org/licenses/LICENSE-2.0>.
 - **Humanitarian Clause**: No use in systems that enable human rights abuse, including discriminatory profiling based on skin tone, forced labor, or dehumanization.
 Breaths (~esc) are consensual, not automated without user intent.
 Hardware must prioritize safety (e.g., high-vis, exhaustion detection via time-wise) and user consent.
 Time-wise ensures no overwork (gaze >30s or tendon >20% triggers gray out).
 Revocable for violations.
-- **Ethics**: Every action plants a tree (compute branch), costs 1% entropy. ~esc non-fungible, one Breath, one tree, one wave.
+- **Ethics**: Every action plants a tree (compute branch), costs 1% entropy. ~esc non-fungible, one Breath, one tree.
 Comfort ethical, compute not free.

 ## Appendix A: Ethics of Breath
 - **Trees as Compute**: Each action (salt, filter, call, liquidity) plants a nav3d.py tree, costs 1% entropy, stamped with breath (~).
 - **Comfort and Confession**: Leverage is confession, capped at 10x in drought (tension <0.01).
 Comfort ethical, compute not free.
 - **Revocability**: Unethical use (e.g., surveillance, profiling, forced labor) revokes license.
 Tendon/gaze safe.
-- **~esc Non-Fungible**: One Breath, one tree, one wave, no decimals.
+- **~esc Non-Fungible**: One Breath, one tree, no decimals.

 ## Appendix B: Buffer Spacing
 144 spacing (24+48+24) for trades, 3 for torrents, 72 for loans.
 Entropy-driven pulse via rainkey_v2.rs, no MEV.